-History of workers' compensation & safe employment laws
+History of workers' compensation and safe employment laws

-The 1913 Legislature gave Oregon its first workers' compensation law, effective July 1, 1914.
-This law set up a State Industrial Accident Commission (SIAC), consisting of three commissioners, as trustees of the Industrial Accident Fund.
-Employers in hazardous occupations had to decide whether to be part of the Fund.
-Contributors to the Fund could not be sued, because suits were brought against the Commission.
-Noncontributors, on the other hand, had no common law defenses, and an Employer Liability Act made them vulnerable to unlimited damages for worker injuries or illnesses.
-Employers in nonhazardous occupations could opt to contribute to the Fund and get the benefits.
+The 1913 Oregon Legislative Assembly gave Oregon its first workers' compensation law, which became effective July 1, 1914.
+This law set up a State Industrial Accident Commission (SIAC), consisting of three commissioners as trustees of the Industrial Accident Fund.
+Employers in hazardous occupations had to decide whether to be part of the fund.
+Contributors to the fund could not be sued, because suits were brought against the commission.
+Non-contributors, on the other hand, had no common law defenses, and the Employer Liability Act made them vulnerable to unlimited damages for worker injuries or illnesses.
+Employers in nonhazardous occupations could opt to contribute to the fund and get the benefits.

-In 1965 the Legislature overhauled the law, effective January 1, 1966.
-All employers came under the Workmens' Compensation Law effective January 1, 1968.
-Employers could buy the Fund's insurance, self-insure, or insure with private insurance companies.
+In 1965 the legislature overhauled the law, effective January 1, 1966.
+All employers came under the Workmens' Compensation Law, which became effective January 1, 1968.
+Employers could buy the fund's insurance, self-insure, or insure with private insurance companies.
 The SIAC was renamed Workmens' Compensation Board and the insurance function was given to a State Compensation Department, the forerunner of the State Accident Insurance Fund (SAIF) and SAIF Corporation.

-The federal Occupational Safety and Health Act of 1970 gave rise to an Oregon Safe Employment Act in 1973.
-According to the Legislature, its purpose was "...to assure as far as possible safe and healthful working conditions for every working man and woman in Oregon, to preserve our human resources and to reduce the substantial burden, in terms of lost production, wage loss, medical expenses, disability compensation payment and human suffering, which is created by occupational injury and disease."
+The federal Occupational Safety and Health Act of 1970 gave rise to the Oregon Safe Employment Act in 1973.
+Its purpose was to ensure "safe and healthful working conditions for every working man and woman in Oregon, to preserve our human resources and to reduce the substantial burden, in terms of lost production, wage loss, medical expenses, disability compensation payment and human suffering, which is created by occupational injury and disease."

-The 1977 Legislature reshuffled workers' compensation administration and created a Workers' Compensation Department headed by a director appointed by the governor.
-The Board, continuing under gubernatorial appointment, supervised a Hearings Division that settled contested cases under both workers' compensation law and the Oregon Safe Employment Act.
+The 1977 legislature reshuffled workers' compensation administration and created a Workers' Compensation Department headed by a director appointed by the governor.
+The Workers' Compensation Board, continuing under gubernatorial appointment, supervised a Hearings Division that settled contested cases under both workers' compensation law and the Oregon Safe Employment Act.

-The 1987 Legislature made substantial changes to workers' compensation law.
+The 1987 legislature made substantial changes to workers' compensation law.
 Chapter 884, Oregon Law 1987, heavily amended and enhanced current law, and the Workers' Compensation Department became a division of the new Department of Insurance & Finance.

-In 1990, based on recommendations of a Labor/ Management Task Force appointed by the governor, the Legislature made substantial changes in the law in special session; Chapter 2, Oregon Laws 1990, Special Session (SB 1197), significantly amended and added to the Workers' Compensation Law.
+In 1990, based on recommendations of a Labor/ Management Task Force appointed by the governor, the legislature made substantial changes in the law in special session; Chapter 2, Oregon Laws 1990, Special Session (SB 1197), significantly amended and added to the Workers' Compensation Law.

 The 1993 legislative session made only minor changes to the Oregon workers' compensation system.
-These included HB 2282, which addressed the regulation of employee leasing companies, and HB 2285 which dealt with Oregon's 24-Hour Health Plan, a pilot project that combined group health coverage with the medical portion of workers' compensation.
+These included HB 2282, which addressed the regulation of employee leasing companies, and HB 2285, which dealt with Oregon's 24-Hour Health Plan, a pilot project that combined group health coverage with the medical portion of workers' compensation.
 HB 3069 amended the public records law to restrict access to claims history information in certain circumstances when the information could be used to discriminate against injured workers.

-In 1995 the most significant changes to the workers' compensation system came through Senate Bill (SB) 369.
-After many drafts and rewrites, the bill emerged as an 80-page reform of the workers' compensation system.
+In 1995, the most significant changes to the workers' compensation system came with SB 369.
+After many drafts and rewrites, the bill emerged as an 80-page reform of the workers'

+compensation system.
 SB 369 was designed, in part, to restate and clarify many of the 1990 reforms that had been reversed or overturned through case law.
-Additional provisions not contemplated in 1990 were also addressed.
-In addition, the Department of Insurance & Finance was reorganized and renamed the Department of Consumer & Business Services.
+Additional provisions were addressed by SB 369 and the Department of Insurance & Finance was reorganized and renamed the Department of Consumer & Business Services.